-By the way, it is not this kit, but the other day I was net surfing from morning on Sunday as to whether I would like to make an airplane model.
+By the way, it is not this kit, but the other day I was net surfing from a morning on Sunday as to whether I would like to make an airplane model.
 I have not seen the net shop at all recently to avoid ordering and increasing the stock, ｗhen checking for the first time in half a year, I found a bargain sale at a nearby hobby shop on that day!
-Although it was a policy not to increase Model Kit stash anymore, at the end of last year’s bargain sale I was sorry that I could not go to the shop while traveling in a hot spring, now when I noticed I was in front of the store….
-I bought 1/48 Airfix Bf109 and Spitfire and Eduard I-16, In addition, I got an added bonus of 1/72 biplanes, Gladiator and Swordfish, I was very lucky.
+Although it was a policy not to increase Model Kit stash anymore, at the end of last year’s bargain sale I was sorry that I could not go to the shop while traveling in a hot spring, now when I noticed I was in front of the store… I bought 1/48 Airfix Bf109 and Spitfire and Eduard I-16, Also, I got a bonus of 1/72 biplanes, Gladiator and Swordfish, I was very lucky.
 The Stock Point, which I made little by little and decreased, went up by 5 points at a breath.
 Well, I’ll decide not to worry about it.

 The rocket was painted in black iron color, but it seems to be wrong after all.
-It is definitely better to paint in silver.
+It is better to paint in silver.
 Because I am not accustomed to the Revell kit, it is confusing to decipher the paint instructions.

 Checking the front edge of the main wing after painting the silver, it has been irregular so I’m placing the putty.
-I do not care the lower side of the aircraft so much since the front side stands out when decorated, I think that I will paint it as neatly as possible.
+I do not care about the lower side of the aircraft so much since the front side stands out when decorated, I think that I will paint it as neatly as possible.

 Revell shows production skill level from 1 to 5, and since this P-47N is level 4, it is the next level of the most difficult one.
 It seems to be roughly divided by the total number of parts.
 The part of rockets and bombs, probably, the number of parts has increased.

 There was advice on the other marking that the antenna wire should be set, and this aircraft did not have it.
-I wonder if the line was actually stretched.
+I wonder if the line was stretched.
 I imagine that it was enough as much as three antennas and no need lines.

-On the back side of the right wing, there is a stamp of Revell 1997 U.S.A.
-I dare to leave it as a memorial mark because it is an invisible place, it’s a kit about 20 years ago….
-It seems just recently.
+On the backside of the right-wing, there is a stamp of Revell 1997 U.S.A.
+I dare to leave it as a memorial mark because it is an invisible place, it’s a kit about 20 years ago… It seems just recently.